 - Salon Seudun Sanomat, studies of the youth and research in the newspaper distribution area

 - Turun Sanomat, research in communications and social life, promoting reading culture

 - Varma and Vilho Varkko, visual art, classical music

 - Lyli and Kalle Vihanto, research and artistic work in the Loimaa economic area

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications are announced approximately two weeks before the Annual Gala and the grant can be withdrawn after the Gala.
-The 2020 Annual Gala of the Varsinais-Suomi Regional Fund will be held in May 2020.
+The grant decisions of the January round of applications will be announced on skr.fi on May 13th 2020 and the grants can be withdrawn after that.
+Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.